pivotal/docs-tap/getting-started/consume-services.hbs.md

 1. The life cycles of claims are explicitly managed by the application operator.

-1. The diagram and tutorial in this guide are predominantly focussed on the application operator and developer user roles, as such the inner workings of how service instances are provisioned are not in the diagram and are labeled as "behind the scenes".
+1. The diagram and tutorial in this guide are predominantly focused on the application operator and developer user roles, as such the inner workings of how service instances are provisioned are not in the diagram and are labeled as "behind the scenes".